-It’s officially gnat season.
-The season when those annoying little pests buzz around your home with no care in the world.
+It’s officially gnats and fruit flies season.
+It is the season when those annoying little pests buzz around your home with no care in the world.
 They show up when you least expect them, wreaking havoc on your personal space.
 The little creatures buzz around your eyes, nose, and ears, quietly disturbing your peace.

-While often harmless, gnats can be an absolute nuisance in the household.
+While often harmless, gnats and fruit flies can be an absolute nuisance in the household.

-But thankfully, there are a number of ways that you can get rid of gnats without the need for a professional exterminator.
+But the good news is, there are a number of ways that you can get rid of gnats without the need for a professional exterminator.

-Follow along as I share my top tips for getting rid of those pesky gnats in your home, along with a few ways to keep them from returning.
+Follow along as I share my top tips for getting rid of those pesky gnats and fruit flies in your home, along with a few ways to keep them from returning.
 Let’s get into it.

 Five Ways to Get Rid of Gnats